 Meteo-Pi Ethernet (MPE) is a new Davis-compatible logger that connects to a VP2 or Vue console; logs data in the familiar legacy Davis formats; and can pass both real-time and archive data to local software via the local network.
 MPE also has a range of Internet upload features as described in the Data Features section below.

 Note that the MPE logger is a network logger, i.e. it connects to the local network via an Ethernet cable only and is not intended to cable direct to a computer (except when updating the logger firmware).
 Also, unlike the Wi-Fi logger from the same manufacturer, this is not a Wi-Fi device.
 Network loggers in general obviously allow for a considerable Ethernet cable (or WiFi) distance between the logger and any linked computer.

 This MP Ethernet logger provides comparable features to the old Davis WeatherlinkIP (WLIP) logger (no longer manufactured), but also adds some extra functionality.
-In essence, MPE is a modernised and enhanced version of WLIP!
+In essence, MPE is a modernised and enhanced version of WLIP.

 Physically, the MPE is a little different from the old WLIP logger; MPE is a small, separate, free-standing device connecting to the console’s logger pins via a 6-conductor ribbon cable and interface plug rather than being fully internal to the console.
 As a result, using the MPE logger causes no additional heat to be generated inside the console, thus allowing the console’s inside temperature/humidity to read more accurately.
-(Inside temperature will still, however, read high if the console backlight is left on for any significant period.)
+(Inside temperature will still read high of course if the console backlight is left on for any significant period.)

 The MPE has two core data-handling features: